-Martin Collins warns that we have an obligation to respond to our calling, ensuring our heavenly citizenship, no longer living on a passport, but having a birth certificate in our heavenly kingdom.
-The church is our state, kingdom, and temple, and places us in the body of Jesus Christ's bride, citizens in God's eternal kingdom. …
+We have an obligation to respond to our calling, no longer living on a passport, but having a birth certificate in our heavenly kingdom.

 The rampant disorder in America may encourage God's people to choose political sides, but doing so may place them in a position of opposing God's will.